mauriciotogneri/sheet-localization/README.md

 5. In the last line of the script, edit the function `getToken()` and add your own [randomly generated](https://www.uuidgenerator.net) token
 6. In the *script editor*, create a new HTML file by clicking on **File ⟶ New ⟶ HTML file** and call it *import* (without extension)
 7. Copy the contents of [import.html](https://raw.githubusercontent.com/mauriciotogneri/sheet-localization/master/import.html) and paste it in the newly created file
+8. Perform the same with the file [info.html](https://raw.githubusercontent.com/mauriciotogneri/sheet-localization/master/info.html).
-8. Deploy the tool by clicking on **Publish ⟶ Deploy as web app…** in the *script editor*
+9. Deploy the tool by clicking on **Publish ⟶ Deploy as web app…** in the *script editor*
-9. In the form, select the following values:
+10. In the form, select the following values:
 	- **Project version**: *New*
 	- **Execute the app as**: *Me*
 	- **Who has access to the app**: *Anyone, even anonymous*
-10. Click on **Deploy**
+11. Click on **Deploy**
-11. Reload the Spreadsheet in the browser (the *script editor* will close automatically as a result)
+12. Reload the Spreadsheet in the browser (the *script editor* will close automatically as a result)
-12. Check that a new menu entry (**Localization**) appeared in the toolbar
+13. Check that a new menu entry (**Localization**) appeared in the toolbar

 ## Constraints

 #### Sheet
-* The first sheet must contain the keys and segments
+* The first sheet must contain the keys and translations

 #### Keys
 * Cannot be empty